RayKim3103/RayKim3103.github.io/papers/Simultaneous Multithreading - Maximizing On-Chip Parallelism (1995).md

     This result highlights the limitation of MP,
       where each processor is restricted to issuing 4 instructions per cycle, reducing overall efficiency.

+    MORE SPECIFICALLY (Problems of MP) :

+      Limits of Parallelism:

+        -> The number of instructions a single processor can issue is fixed (e.g., 4).
+        -> If dependencies between instructions within a thread or resource conflicts occur during a specific cycle,
+            the number of issuable instructions decreases.
+        -> This results in horizontal waste, where functional units remain idle.

+      Lack of Dynamic Resource Sharing:

+        -> In MP, each processor has statically independent resources.
+        -> If one processor underutilizes its resources, those resources cannot be used by other processors.
+        -> In contrast, SM dynamically shares resources, maximizing resource utilization.

 ----------------------------------------------------------------------------------------------------------------------------